dd32/td-gh-ex/readme.txt

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+==Documentation for Bcorporate Theme==
+Homepage Setup
+1. To setup home page create page and select "Home Page" as page template then all the homepage setting in customier will work.

+Data Import
+1. For demo data Import use this wordpress plugin https://wordpress.org/plugins/one-click-demo-import/
+2. All the necessary demo data is provided in theme (inside bcorporate_demo_data file)

+Sass
+1. If you want to edit theme css using sass please use https://wordpress.org/plugins/wp-scss/ wordpress plugin.

 == Frequently Asked Questions ==